-• The county election board must take steps before election day to incorporate voter secrecy in their polling place arrangement by supplying to each polling place voting booths, screens, guard rails, signage or
+The county election board must take steps before Election Day to incorporate voter secrecy in their polling place arrangement by supplying each polling place with voting booths, screens, guard rails, signs, or barriers to manage traffic flow and ensure privacy during voting.2

-- barriers required to manage traffic flow and ensure privacy during voting.
-See Pennsylvania Election Code § 530(a), 25 P.S. § 2730(a). - The path to the voting station or the scanner or ballot box, as applicable, must be clear of obstructions to ensure unimpeded access to and from these areas.
-The path should include ample room to turn a wheelchair.
-The ADA polling place accessibility standards suggest a minimum of 60x60 inches.
-See F6 on the ADA Polling Place Accessibility Checklist.
+The path to the voting station or the scanner or ballot box, as applicable, must be clear of obstructions to ensure unimpeded access to and from these areas.

+The path to at least one voting booth should include ample room to turn a wheelchair with a DOJ-suggested minimum of a 60-inch diameter circle without obstruction.
+You can find other suggested methods for ADA accommodation at https://archive.ada.gov/votingchecklist.pdf.